General FAQ

 And time?
 Well, with all your Sims stories documented and organized, you won’t waste any of it trying to jog your memory when you return to the game, whether it’s after a day or the inevitable bi-monthly hiatus. 😅

-Each planner comes with its own unique templates as well, for example the DSLP has a template to track life stage goals, while the SCfO has more templates geared towards saving lore and family history.
+Both planner come with their own unique templates as well, for example the DSLP has a template to track life stage goals, while the SCfO has more templates geared towards saving lore and family history.
 SCfO also has templates for The Sims 2 and Sims 3 Sim profiles.

 DSLP is probably best for tracking a single family or Sim and especially great for role-playing.
 SCfO is great if you want to build a Wikipedia-style registry of your Sims and track the history of entire save files.